 Understanding waves, tides and currents

-Whether you're a sports enthusiast or simply interested in exploring the UK's beaches, understanding tides and currents will help you stay safe.
-Find out how to identify safe waves to swim in and spot a rip current.
+Understanding tides and currents will help you stay safe if you like to go swimming in the sea.
+Find out how to identify safe waves to swim in and how to spot a rip current.

 How to identify a wave